|Lehite PN||1.||Military officer, son of ZORAM, ca. 81 BC (Alma 16:5)|

 Other suggestions include EGYPTIAN noun ʿḥ3, “warrior,” name of the first EGYPTIAN pharaoh..
 This is perhaps an example of metonymy, since the ZORAMITES were very militant and AHA himself is a military officer, a “chief captain,” as was his father (RFS, JAT).
 Muchiki also mentions ancient Egyptian iḥЗ < ˤḥЗ "warrior," which may have been borrowed as Aramaic ʼḥʼ.
 He also suggests Egyptian iˁḥ, iḥ "moon" as a possible source of that Aramaic PN.
 Reynolds also saw AHA as Egyptian, namely, "The name of a watchman at the gates of one of the many gods of Egyptian mythology."
 Unfortunately it isn't clear which Egyptian name he is referring to.

-It ahs been suggested that AHA might not be a PN, but rather the Hebrew appellative for brother, ʾḥ, plus the 3ms pronominal suffix, and would mean, “his brother.”
+It has been suggested that AHA might not be a PN, but rather the Hebrew appellative for brother, ʾḥ, plus the 3ms pronominal suffix, and would mean, “his brother.”
 An analogous example could be cited where the Masoretic text pointed a word in [2 Samuel 6:3-4] as the PN Ahio, but could possibly have been pointed, as suggested long ago by Wellhausen, as an appellative, ʾaḥîw, “his brother” (JWW).
 Thus, if [Alma 16:5] were interpreted analogously, the PN AHA would be read as his brother, "His name was Zoram and he had two sons, Lehi and his brother."
-However, the final /a/ in AHA would need to be found.
+However, the final /a/ in AHA would need to be explained.
 The standard Masoretic vocalization of “his brother,” aḥîw, lacks any semblance of final /a/.
 The posited north Israelite vocalization of “his brother,” *ʾaḥe, does not contain a clear indication that /a/ is present.
 The preexilic Judahite vocalization, ʾaḥaw, does contain /a/, but only as part of the diphthong, leaving the /o/ unexplained.
 In other words, AHA could mean “his brother,” but only with difficulty.

 Note the Hebrew exclamation aha in Isaiah 44:16 and Ezekiel 25:3.